Gihan Wikramanayake

 Gihan Nilendra Wikramanayake, FBCS, CITP (17 January 1960 – 5 January 2018) was a Sri Lankan academic.
 He was a Senior Professor in Computer Science and attached to the Department of Information Systems Engineering.
 He was the Director of the University of Colombo School of Computing (UCSC) from 24 May 2010 to 31 May 2016.
 He was the Head of the Department of Information Systems Engineering from September 2002 to September 2005.
 He also served as the deputy director of the UCSC from 2003 to 2006.

 Education

-Educated at St. Aloysius' College (Galle) and Royal College Colombo, he graduated from the University of Colombo with a BSc in Statistics & Mathematics with First Class Honours in 1984 and went on to gain a MSc and PhD in Computer Science from the University of Wales, College of Cardiff in 1989 and 1996.
+Educated at St. Aloysius' College (Galle) and Royal College Colombo, he graduated from the University of Colombo with a BSc in statistics and mathematics with First Class Honours in 1984 and went on to gain a MSc and PhD in computer science from the University of Wales, College of Cardiff in 1989 and 1996.